-- at minimum, the staff member should wear a mask or face shield, however there is a higher level of protection if the client wears one too. - o masks are no longer acceptable as PPE if they are wet.
+- Face coverings: - at minimum, the staff member should wear a mask or face shield, however there is a higher level of protection if the client wears one too. - o face coverings are not acceptable as PPE if they are wet.